Flagship case study

 The public app is intentionally bounded.

-• Uses sample data only; it is not connected to an active municipal dataset or active field crew.
+• Sample data only; no active municipal dataset or field crew.

-• Offline sync, GPS permission handling, photo attachments, and conflict resolution would need deeper production engineering before field deployment.
+• Offline sync, GPS, photos, and conflict resolution need production engineering.

 12 / Production plan

-The public TraverseOps app shows the product shape and data model.
-A deployed field system would need identity, authorization, data quality, offline behavior, security, and recovery guarantees before crews or municipal records depended on it.
+The public app shows product shape and data model.
+Production needs identity, authorization, data quality, offline behavior, security, and recovery guarantees.

 Authentication

-Production: add accounts, server-enforced roles, row-level permissions, least-privilege access, session expiry, and action boundaries.
+Production: accounts, server roles, row permissions, least privilege, session expiry, and action boundaries.

 Offline sync

-Production: add offline drafts, retry queues, conflict detection, sync status, recovery, and warnings for unsynced work.
+Production: drafts, retry queues, conflicts, sync status, recovery, and unsynced warnings.

 Validation